Want to find and setup a new external or internal hard drive for your PS4? No problem cause our guide has everything you need to know.

 We recommend the Seagate Backup Plus Ultra Slim 2TB version as it’s one of the best prices you’ll find online for a portable hard drive. other great features include transfer speeds of up to 120MB/s, USB 3.0 support, and 2 years of OneDrive cloud storage when you register your device.
 The 2TB version is normally less than $100 on Amazon— a great price as far as portal drives go.

 This portable version of the Seagate Expansion costs more than its desktop counterpart but is also much smaller and lighter.
 This is one of the better PS4 hard drives if you want to increase your storage space but also want something compact and easy to move between rooms or to a friend’s house.

 You have a choice of four different storage capacities with the Seagate Expansion 2TB Portable External Hard Drive, all of which offer both USB 3.0 and 2.0 compatibility.
 It requires no installation process nor do you need to plug it into an AC— it powers directly via the USB port.
 While it beats most other portable drives in terms of transfer speeds, a drawback is a lack of backup software and a short 12 month warranty.

-Did you check out our best PS4 external hard drives and you’re still undecided?
 Then perhaps you need to narrow down exactly what you’re looking for.